Chunkie0/Hackerrank/README.md

 ### Arithmetic Operatotrs

-Performs arithmetic calcutions with +,-, *
+Performs arithmetic calcutions with +,-, * and prints them out
 ```
 print("Write a and b numbers to perfom arithmetic calculations:")
 a = int(input("a: "))